Do you have a question that is not on this list? Please feel free to contact us, we’d love to hear from you!

-Yes, our whole leaf tobacco is 100% all natural, grown on the world’s finest tobacco farms in Connecticut.
+Yes, most of our whole leaf tobacco is 100% all natural, grown on the world’s finest tobacco farms in Connecticut.
 Our leaves receive no chemical processing and are handled with care before they are shipped per order.

 Is all of your tobacco by the pound cured and fermented?